in Morocco:

 - Female travelers: Dress modestly in conservative areas.

-Sunset times vary dramatically: summer (June–August) 8:30–8:41 PM; winter (Dec–Feb) 6:15–6:45 PM; spring and autumn 7:00–7:45 PM.
+Sunset times vary dramatically: summer (June–August) 8:30–8:41 PM; winter (December–February) 6:15–6:45 PM; spring and autumn 7:00–7:45 PM.
 Always verify exact times for your travel dates.
-Explore Morocco’s cities to plan an itinerary that maximises sunset coverage without rushed transit.

 Photography Ethics and Cultural Respect

-FAQ: Your Sunset Questions Answered top
+FAQ: Morocco Sunset Questions Answered top

-The top Morocco sunset spots are: Sahara Desert (Merzouga/Erg Chebbi), Essaouira Atlantic ramparts, Chefchaouen Spanish Mosque viewpoint, Agafay Desert near Marrakech, Aït Ben Haddou kasbah, Legzira Beach natural arches, Ouzoud Waterfalls, and the Atlas Mountains (Imlil Valley).
+The top Morocco sunset spots are: Sahara Desert (Merzouga / Erg Chebbi), Essaouira Atlantic ramparts, Chefchaouen Spanish Mosque viewpoint, Agafay Desert near Marrakech, Aït Ben Haddou kasbah, Legzira Beach natural arches, Ouzoud Waterfalls, and the Atlas Mountains (Imlil Valley).

 Yes.
 The Sahara sunset is a genuinely transformative experience.
 The sand’s colour evolution, the desert’s immensity, the post-sunset silence and starlight, and the cultural camp experience combine into something many travelers call the highlight of their entire Morocco trip.

-October is the consensus optimal month — comfortable temperatures (24–27°C), exceptional atmospheric clarity, moderate crowds, and ideal golden hour timing (around 6:45–7:15 PM).
+October is the optimal month — comfortable temperatures (24–27°C), exceptional atmospheric clarity, moderate crowds, and ideal golden hour timing (around 6:45–7:15 PM).
 April and November rank closely behind.

 Absolutely.
 A 7–10 day trip comfortably covers 2–3 sunset spots: Days 1–2 in Marrakech (rooftop or Agafay), Days 3–4 in Essaouira (ramparts), Days 5–7 in the Sahara.
 Allow adequate transit time between destinations.